 Voice Search Optimization

 I bet it's something new for you.
 But it's already here!
 Voice Search Optimization is a kind of Search Engine Optimization but inclined to the voice search requests.
-As Alexa and Siri become more and more popular, it's becoming necessary to optimize your content because the number of search queries made by voice is increasing and estimated to reach 50% in 2020.
+As Alexa and Siri become more and more popular, it's becoming necessary to optimize your content because the number of search queries made by voice is increasing and is estimated to reach 50% in 2020.

 The best opportunity provided by Google Home and Amazon Echo is the growth of so-called long-tailed keywords weight along with the rising number of question-like queries.
 It means, people ask 'Where are the best lunches in New York' instead of typed 'new york lunch' because it's more human.
-So, you can easily optimize your content to receive more orders just putting relevant phrases on your pages.
+So, you can easily optimize your content to receive more orders just by putting relevant phrases on your pages.

 The next part is about those things you have to do with your financial part.
 Sometimes, all these new eCommerce trends seem risky or even crazy but take a closer look: they're genius!

 In fact, a flexible pricing approach remains popular but only in a close range of industries.
 For example, airlines can update prices several times a day according to demand.
 And eCommerce providers start to run such a policy in different ways.
 At first, it's simple so-called run to the bottom in which prices are manually changed to the lowest possible.
 We won't criticize such an approach now but here is a better option: data-driven flexible pricing.
 Let AI analyze the market and come with the best prices!
-It's obvious, I adhere to the second way because it's smarter, which means safer and more effective than just let the content manager google your goods and replace prices each Monday.
+It's obvious, I adhere to the second way because it's smarter, which means safer and more effective than just letting the content manager google your goods and replace prices each Monday.

 Today all eCommerce providers should pay more attention to retention, and web payments come as one of the best tools to do that.
 So, how does it work?
 Users save their payment methods and use them without authorizations, long inputs, etc. Just similar to saved credentials in a browser!
-At the time, I'm not sure if this technology is developed enough to be implemented, but during 2020 it should become useful and very popular.
+At the time, I'm not sure if this technology is developed enough to be implemented, but in 2020 it should become useful and very popular.
 Let's monitor!